 THINGS TO KNOW

 Arrive a few minutes early, give yourself 5-10 minutes to settle onto your mat.
-If it is your first class at Aiken Yoga please give yourself at least 15 minutes to fill out some brief paperwork and sign in.
+The studio opens 15 minutes prior to class start.
+If it is your first class at Aiken Yoga please give yourself at least 5 minutes to fill out some brief paperwork and sign in.

 Remove your shoes before entering the practice space.

-Let your instructor know of any injuries or limitations that you may have, this is very important as some poses should be modified.
+Let your instructor know of any injuries or limitations that you may have, this is very important as some poses can be modified.

 If there are students already set up, and are noticeably in meditation please be respectful and quiet.